Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras

-Ref.~\cite{Haah2023InvertibleSubalgebras} established the construction of $\mathbb{Z}_p^{(k)}$ invertible subalgebras (ISAs) on the two-dimensional square lattice, demonstrating that each ISA uniquely generates a quantum cellular automaton (QCA) in one higher dimension.
+To date, the only known example of a non-trivial ISA appears in two spatial dimensions on the square lattice.
+Ref.~\cite{Haah2023InvertibleSubalgebras} constructed $\mathbb{Z}_p^{(k)}$ ISAs in this setting, showing that each such ISA uniquely generates a QCA in one higher dimension.

-In this section, we first propose a novel $\mathbb{Z}_2$ ISA construction on arbitrary $2+1$D cellulations, and then extend it to all even spatial dimensions.
-Furthermore, we reformulate the $\mathbb{Z}_p^{(k)}$ ISA construction in two spatial dimensions and extend this approach to all $(4l-2)$ spatial dimensions.
-Our findings are consistent with the classification of algebraic $L$-groups over Laurent polynomial rings presented in Ref.~\cite{haah2025topological}.
+In this section, we introduce a new construction of $\mathbb{Z}_2$ ISAs on arbitrary two-dimensional cellulations, where the subalgebra $A$ realizes the 3-fermion chiral topological order, and extend this construction to all even spatial dimensions.
+In addition, we reformulate the $\mathbb{Z}_p^{(k)}$ ISAs in two spatial dimensions and generalize them to all $(4l{-}2)$ dimensions.
+These constructions are consistent with the classification of algebraic $L$-groups over Laurent polynomial rings given in Ref.~\cite{haah2025topological}.

-\subsection{$2+1$D $\mathbb{Z}_2$ invertible subalgebras}
+\subsection{$2{+}1$D $\mathbb{Z}_2$ invertible subalgebras}